ndhanushkodi/cluster-peering-demo/servicemesh-meshgw-intention-unpeer-demo/README.md

    and `peer2-consul-values.yml` on the second cluster.
 Use the Helm chart from the [peering branch](https://github.com/hashicorp/consul-k8s/tree/peering) of consul-k8s (This will be merged into main and released soon).
+The images being used are currently built off of `main` for hashicorp/consul and `peering` for hashicorp/consul-k8s.
 3. Apply acceptor.yml to the first cluster:
 ```
 k apply -f acceptor.yml